Last updated on August 30th, 2022

 Caution must also be exercised apart from all the benefits peanuts offer for managing type 2 diabetes.
 Here are a few peanut-eating concerns to take care of.

-While peanuts come with various benefits for people with type 2 diabetes, they contain a high amount of calories as well.
+- Calories: While peanuts come with various benefits for people with type 2 diabetes, they contain a high amount of calories as well.
 Thus, these must be consumed in moderation.
-About 100 g of raw peanuts pack more than 2370 kJ or 566 kcal calories.
-To lower calorie consumption, try consuming peanuts instead of adding them to refined grain products.
+One-half cup of raw peanuts packs more than 400 calories.
+To lower the calorie consumption, try consuming peanuts instead of adding them to refined grain products.

 Also Read: Is Walnut Good For Diabetes?